robotology/urdf2casadi-matlab/README.md

 # urdf2eom
-Generate equations of motion from URDF file in MATLAB
+Generate symbolic equations of motion from URDF file in MATLAB